Peter Brown (singer)

 Peter Brown (born July 11, 1953) is an American singer-songwriter and record producer.
 Brown was a popular performer in the late 1970s and early 1980s.
 His biggest success was the release of the LP in 1977 called A Fantasy Love Affair which produced the disco hits "Do Ya Wanna Get Funky with Me" and "Dance With Me".
 He wrote, with Robert Rans, Madonna's hit "Material Girl".

 Early life

-Brown was born in Blue Island, Illinois, and raised in Palos Heights, Illinois, both suburbs of Chicago, United States.
+Brown was born on July 11, 1953 in Blue Island, Illinois, and raised in Palos Heights, Illinois, both suburbs of Chicago, United States.
 His mother, Virginia, was artistic and musically talented and gave Peter music lessons at a young age.
 Peter's father, Maurice, was an electronic engineer whose electronics helped Peter learn the technical aspects of recording music.
 He always brought home the latest technological breakthrough, which in those days included CB and ham radios, the first color television and the first stereo record player.

 Maurice also purchased a number of tape recorders, which Peter played with as a child.
 One of these machines, a TEAC A-1200 two-track, had a feature which allowed transferring recordings on one track to a second track, while simultaneously allowing recording something new on that second track.